-Helpful Tips & Tricks for Taking Photos in the Rain
+Helpful Tips & Tricks for Successfully Taking Photos in the Rain

-Whether you’re on a trip and seeing a site that you can’t return to, or photographing an event that can’t be rescheduled; it’s inevitable that at some point during your photography adventures, you are going to face some rain.
+Whether you’re on a trip and seeing a site that you can’t return to or photographing an event that can’t be rescheduled, you will inevitably face some rain at some point during your photography adventures.

-Obviously, the amount of preparation that is required depends much upon the niche that you are focused on.
-If you’re photographing a wedding or doing portraits, your preparation will need to be a bit more extensive, because not only will you have to keep your camera from drowning, you will also have the task of keeping people dry and happy – and let’s face it, people tend to get “cloudy” when it rains.
+The required amount of preparation depends much upon the niche you are focused on.
+If you’re photographing a wedding or doing portraits, your preparation will need to be a bit more extensive.
+Not only will you have to keep your camera from drowning, but you will also have the task of keeping people dry and happy – and let’s face it, people tend to get “cloudy” when it rains.

 Packing Your Gear

 Being prepared is half the battle!
-You should always be prepared for those unexpected showers, especially if you are working in a climate that’s prone to sudden rain showers.
+You should always be ready for those unexpected showers, especially if you are working in a climate prone to sudden rain showers.
 If it’s calling for rain, you will want to make sure you bring along umbrellas and the right camera gear.

 Here are a few things that you should pack before venturing out.

 Even if the rain stops, the ground will still be wet.
-Bags can help keep your subjects dry if you want to photograph them sitting down, and keep you dry if you want to get down low for a unique perspective.
+Bags can help keep your subjects dry if you want to photograph them sitting down and keep you dry if you’re going to get down low for a unique perspective.

 If you plan to be out in the damp for an extended period of time, you may want to consider getting some moisture absorbent silica gel packets to throw in your camera bag before you head out.
 This will help to prevent condensation on your gear.